 2017 Florida Off-Highway Vehicle Great Trails Training Workshop

 The National-Off Highway Vehicle Conservation Council (NOHVCC), in conjunction with the US Forest Service and the Florida Forest Service, will conduct an OHV Trails Training Workshop on March 28-30, 2017.
-The 3-day workshop will consist of a classroom session on March 28th at the Tallahassee Community College and field sessions on May 29th and 30th at the Apalachicola National Forest.
+The 3-day workshop will consist of a classroom session on March 28th at the Tallahassee Community College and field sessions on March 29th and 30th at the Apalachicola National Forest.
 Funding for this workshop is provided by the T. Mark Schmidt Off-Highway Vehicle Safety and Recreation Safety, Training and Education Grant Program through the Florida Department of Agriculture and Consumer Services, Florida Forest Service.

 |When: March 28, 2017 |